Mohamed Naguib: Personal life and death

-Naguib was married and had four children, three sons and a daughter.
+Naguib was married and had four children: three sons and a daughter.
 His sons were Farouk, Yusuf and Ali.
-Life magazine reported shortly after the revolution in August 1952 that his eldest son Farouk, who was 14 years old, was planning to change his name.
+Life magazine reported shortly after the revolution in August 1952 that his eldest son Farouk, then 14 years old, was planning to change his name, likely due to the fact that he shared one with the recently deposed king.
 His daughter died in 1951.

 On 28 August 1984, Naguib died from liver cirrhosis in Cairo, Egypt.
 He was 83.
 Naguib had a military funeral that was attended by President Hosni Mubarak.
-Naguib's coffin, draped in Egyptian flag, was carried on a gun carriage drawn by six horses as brass bands played funeral music.
-Hundreds of mourners, including government officials, foreign dignitaries and family members, marched behind the carriage.
+Naguib's coffin, draped in the Egyptian flag, was carried on a gun carriage drawn by six horses, as brass bands played funeral music.
+Hundreds of mourners, including government officials, foreign dignitaries, and family members, marched behind the carriage.

 Legacy

 Shortly before his death in 1984, Naguib published his memoirs under the title I Was a President of Egypt.
 The book was widely circulated and was also translated into English under the title Egypt's Destiny.
 A station of the Cairo Metro is named in his honor.
 A major road in the Al Amarat District of Khartoum is also named after him.

-In December 2013, Interim Egyptian President Adly Mansour posthumously awarded Naguib the Order of the Nile, the highest honor of the Egyptian state.
+In December 2013, Interim Egyptian President Adly Mansour posthumously awarded Naguib the Order of the Nile, the highest honour of the Egyptian state.
 The award was received by his son, Mohamed Yusuf.